 Warhammer uses this a lot with the chaos gods.
 A random Chaos worshiper deems himself greater than the gods and usually finds himself cursed.

 "Your foe is well equipped, well-trained, battle-hardened.
 He believes his gods are on his side.
 Let him believe what he will.
 We have the tanks on ours."

 From the flavor text of the Netrunner card 'Fortress Architects':

 "You want us to build that?
 Not even God has the money to afford that!"

-- Both inverted and played straight: During the 1970s a church in Hawthorn, Victoria, Australia put up a sign saying, "What would you do if God came to Hawthorn today?", under which an Australian Rules Football fan graffiti'd, "Move Peter Hudsonnote to centre half forward!".
+Both inverted and played straight: During the 1970s a church in Hawthorn, Victoria, Australia put up a sign saying, "What would you do if God came to Hawthorn today?", under which an Australian Rules Football fan graffiti'd, "Move Peter Hudsonnote Hawthorn Football Club's star full forward at the time to centre half forward!".
 Upon hearing of this, Hudson jokingly complained that God had never attended a single training session.

 Vicar: Isn't it amazing what a good gardener can achieve with God's help?